UNIC-IFF/BLOC-522/README.md

 More details are given within the submodule's directory.

-Here is a list of the APIs generated on the succesfull deployment of the Besu Private Network=
+Here is a list of the APIs generated on the succesfull deployment of the Besu Private Network
 ```
 JSON-RPC HTTP service endpoint : http://<HOST_IP>:8545
 JSON-RPC WebSocket service endpoint : ws://<HOST_IP>:8546